dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 Zenodo has a feature where you can link your GitHub account, then for specified repositories, Zenodo automatically generates DOIs when GitHub releases are created.
 Note that a GitHub release is not the same as a Git tag; GitHub releases require Git tags, but have extra features.

+To set up and configure your Zenodo-GitHub integration, navigate to `Zenodo GitHub account settings <https://zenodo.org/account/settings/github/>`__.

 The DOIs created by this integration follow a certain pattern that Dockstore can detect.
 Dockstore will poll Zenodo GitHub to see if any new DOIs have been created by Zenodo.

 * It's automatic